nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/reference/cli_scripting.md

 `fragment <script text>`

 Add the contents of the next argument to the scenario script buffer.
+If the last character is a semicolon, then a newline is also added immediately after.

 # An example CLI script